faosorios/fastmatrix/README.md

 * Bezier curve based on n+1 control points.
 * C version of the Kronecker product which is slightly faster than the built in R base.
 * Column-equilibration for rectangular and symmetric matrices.
+* Computation of a matrix square root using the Newton iteration proposed by Denman and Beavers (1976).
 * Constructors for AR(1) and compound symmetry correlation matrices.
-* Constructors for Frank and Helmert matrices.
+* Constructors for Frank, Hankel and Helmert matrices.
 * Covariance matrix estimation using the Mean Square Successive (MSSD) method.
 * Estimation of the weighted mean and covariance matrix using an online algorithm (Clarke, 1971).
 * Computation of central moments up to fourth order using an online algorithm (Spicer, 1972).
+* Evaluation of a real general matrix polynomial using Horner's scheme.
 * Fast computation of Hadamard product using unrolled loops.
 * Gauss-Seidel, Jacobi and conjugate gradients (CG) iterative methods for solving linear systems.
 * Geometric mean using a Fused-Multiply-and-Add (FMA) compensated scheme for accurate computation of floating-point product.